 PHOTO (DETAIL ABOVE) BY JACK DELANO.
 In her garden, Puerto Rico (1941)

-At present, the Syllabus contains 15 units, each structured under a specific theme and inclusive of scholarly, journalistic, primary, and multimedia sources (visual arts, video, literature, and music).
-This structure allows the document to be adopted for seminar teaching and for use outside of the classroom.
-We envision the Syllabus as a living document, and hope to add to it as new resources, interventions, and materials become available.
-We especially welcome suggestions for materials in languages other than English, including French and Spanish.
-Units on education and the arts are forthcoming.
+Overall, the syllabus contains 18 units.
+Each unit is organized around a specific theme and includes scholarly, journalistic, and primary resources as well as materials drawn from the arts and multimedia.
+This structure allows the document to be adopted for seminar teaching as well as for use outside of the classroom.
+As the working group envisions the syllabus as a living document, we will continue to add to it as new resources, interventions, and materials become available.
+We especially welcome suggestions for materials in languages other than English.